 - Tracking evacuation status during emergencies

-- Enforcing zone-based rules for hazardous environments
+- Enforcing zone-based rules in hazardous environments

 Compliance and Audit Readiness